Lufou/BackyardAIOnlineByafExport/README.md

 # How to run it ?

+Very easy:
+- First, make sure to be logged in on Backyard.ai in your web browser
-Very easy, just go to the folder you've cloned the repo into and execute the command `node .`
+- Then, just go to the folder you've cloned the repo into and execute the command `node .`
 <br>

 ## FAQ